 - Anytime: These are refundable fares (in most cases) and offer a higher frequent flyer point payoff under the airline’s Rapid Rewards program

 - Business Select: As its name implies, this fare caters to business travelers and offers the highest frequent flyer payoff.
-Business Select travelers also get priority seating known as “Group A boarding,” a complimentary alcoholic drink (you’ve gotta be at least 21, of course) and priority security and/or ticket counter access at participating airports.
+Business Select travelers also get priority seating known as “Group A boarding,” a complimentary alcoholic drink (21 and over) and priority security and/or ticket counter access at participating airports.

-Southwest recently upgraded its reservations platform, allowing for at least six ways passengers can check in.
+Southwest allows at least six ways passengers can check-in for their flight.
 Here are the different options:

 - Curbside check-in with the skycap at the airport

-- EarlyBird check-in ($15 one-way) is available up to 36 hours before the flight
+- EarlyBird check-in ($15 one-way) available up to 36 hours before the flight

 - Mobile check-in (via digital boarding pass)